ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

   * [`poc-micro`](https://github.com/kcrane3576/poc-micro) [JHipster](https://www.jhipster.tech/) microservice

 ## Prerequisites
-1. Jenkins running in Docker with docker image `kcrane121/maven-jenkins:blog`.
+1. Jenkins running in Docker a docker container built from `kcrane121/maven-jenkins:blog`.
-2. Our `seedJob` from Part 1.
+2. `seedJob` set up from Part 1.

 ## Part 2 Goals
-1. Configure Jenkins to use our Shared Library for executing jobs.
+1. Configure Jenkins to use [`microservice-pipelines`](https://github.com/kcrane3576/microservice-pipelines)
+as our Shared Library for executing jobs.
-2. Configure `seed.groovy` to create a Pipeline and Multibranch Pipeline Job per service.
+2. Configure `seed.groovy` to create a Pipeline Job and Multibranch Pipeline Job per service.
 3. Create `jenkinsJob.groovy` to be used by our services as the entry point into our Shared Library.
-4. Set up a [`Jenkinsfile`](https://jenkins.io/doc/book/pipeline/jenkinsfile/) to link to our Shared Library.
+4. Set up a [`Jenkinsfile`](https://jenkins.io/doc/book/pipeline/jenkinsfile/) in `poc-micro` to use `microservice-pipelines` Shared Library.

 ## Goal 1
 ### Configure default Shared Library setup for Jenkins
-Since we will be using a Shared library, Jenkins needs to know some default configuration in order to link to the repository.
+Since we will be using a Shared library, Jenkins needs to be set up to use our Shared Library.

    1. Navigate to `Dashboard` > select `Manage Jenkins` > select `Configure System` > scroll down to `Global Pipeline Libraries` > select `Add`
    2. Enter `microservice-pipelines` in the `Name` field
    3. Ented `master` in `Default Version`
       * This tells jenkins which branch of our Shared Library we plan to use by default.
-   3. Under `Source Code Management`, select `Git`
+   4. Under `Source Code Management`, select `Git`
-       * Enter `https://github.com/kcrane3576/microservice-pipelines` in `Project Repository` field and select `Save`.
+   5. In the `Project Repository` field, enter `https://github.com/kcrane3576/microservice-pipelines` > select `Save`.
    ![jenkins shared library configuration](hhttps://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/05/jenkins-shared-library-config-2.png)

 ## Goal 2